ocfbnj/crypto/README.md

 # crypto

-A cryptography library wrapped in mbedtls.
+A cryptography library that encapsulates mbedtls.